OlenaDen/llandudno-art-club/README.md

 ## Technologies Used

-The following technologies were used to create the website:
+The following technologies were used to create and test the website:

 - HTML - HyperText Markup Language to create the structure of the website content.
 - CSS - Cascading Style Sheet Language to provide style to the website.